-Qatar is one of the most prosperous countries in the world, with a nominal GDP per capita of QR248,827 (U.S.\$68,359) (at current prices) in 2019, according to the Planning and Statistics Authority.
+Qatar is one of the most prosperous countries in the world, with a nominal GDP per capita of QR235,526 (U.S.\$64,705) (at current prices) in 2017, according to the Planning and Statistics Authority.
 For most of the past two decades, Qatar was one of the fastest growing economies in the world and its growth was driven by the development of its large natural gas reserves.
 Following the completion of its LNG projects in 2011, the rate of economic growth has slowed and this has been compounded more recently by lower revenues from hydrocarbon exports due to lower hydrocarbon production and prices.
-As a result, the contribution of the oil and gas sector to nominal GDP has declined from 52.5% in 2014 to 36.9% in 2018.
-However, the non-oil and gas sector is becoming stronger with the contribution of the non-oil and gas sector to total nominal GDP increasing from 47.5% in 2014 to 63.1% in 2018.
-In 2019, the oil and gas sector accounted for 34.0% of total nominal GDP, while the non-oil and gas sector accounted for 66.0%.
+As a result, the contribution of the oil and gas sector to nominal GDP has declined from 55.7% in 2013 to 32.3% in 2017.
+However, the non-oil and gas sector is becoming stronger with the contribution of the non-oil and gas sector to total nominal GDP increasing from 44.3% in 2013 to 67.7% in 2017.
+In the nine months ended September 30, 2018, the oil and gas sector accounted for 35.9% of total nominal GDP, while the non-oil and gas sector accounted for 64.1%.

-In 2016, 2017 and 2018, Qatar's real GDP grew by 2.1%, 1.6% and 1.5% respectively.
-In 2019, real GDP contracted by 0.2% (year-on-year).
+In 2016 and 2017, Qatar's real GDP grew by 2.1% and 1.6%, respectively.
+In the nine months ended September 30, 2018, real GDP grew by 2.0% (year-on-year).

 Virtually all of Qatar's proven reserves of natural gas and condensate are located in the North Field, which is estimated by the U.S. Energy Information Administration to be part of the largest non-associated gas field in the world as at January 2015.
 According to the U.S. Energy Information Administration, Qatar had the third largest natural gas deposits after Iran and Russia and owned 14% of the total gas reserves in the world in 2015.
-As of December 31, 2018, Qatar's proven reserves of crude oil and natural gas (including condensate) amounted to approximately 172 billion barrels of oil equivalent.
-These hydrocarbons consisted of proven reserves of approximately 843.4 trillion standard cubic feet of natural gas (including condensate) and 2.53 billion barrels of crude oil.
-As of September 30, 2019, Qatar's proven reserves of crude oil and natural gas (including condensate) amounted to approximately 171 billion barrels of oil equivalent.
-These hydrocarbons consist of proven reserves of approximately 837.2 trillion standard cubic feet of natural gas (including condensate) and 2.37 billion barrels of crude oil.
+As of December 31, 2017, Qatar's proven reserves of crude oil and natural gas (including condensate) amounted to approximately 173 billion barrels of oil equivalent.
+These hydrocarbons consisted of proven reserves of approximately 852 trillion standard cubic feet of natural gas (including condensate) and 1.73 billion barrels of crude oil.
+As of September 30, 2018, Qatar's proven reserves of crude oil and natural gas (including condensate) and 1.73 billion barrels of proven reserves of approximately 172 billion barrels of oil equivalent.
+These hydrocarbons consist of proven reserves of approximately 172 billion barrels of oil equivalent.
+These hydrocarbons consist of proven reserves of approximately 172 billion barrels of oil equivalent.
+These hydrocarbons consist of proven reserves of approximately 846 trillion standard cubic feet of natural gas (including condensate) and 1.56 billion barrels of crude oil.